European Summer School in Financial Mathematics 14th edition

 The Organising and Scientific Committee

 The Scientific Committee consists of European leaders and representatives of financial mathematics.
 We warmly thank them for their encouragement and for accepting to be part of this committee.

 Peter Bank, Peter Imkeller, Wolfgang Runggaldier, Mete Soner, Youri Kabanov, Walter Schachermayer, Josef Teichmann, Santiago Carillo, Ralf Korn, Martin Schweizer, Albert Shiryaev, Nicole El Karoui, Gilles Pagès, Huyen Pham, Marco Frittelli, Damien Lamberton, Bernard Lapeyre, Lukas Stettner, David Hobson, Bernt Øksendal, Denis Talay, Chris Rogers

 PhD students and early career researchers are invited to register and participate in the summer school.
 Please register by filling out the online form.
-If you are applying for financial support you will be asked to provide a short CV and a reference letter, moreover, we strongly encourage you to apply for talk and present your work (it will strengthen your application for financial support).

 All are welcome to attend our event online, but registration is still required.

-Details of the Mini Courses
+Details of the Mini Courses and Speakers

 Optimal Transport Methods in Machine Learning: from the Sinkhorn algorithm to Generative Adversarial Networks